real-space/AngstromCube/src/README.md

     add_product(vec, n, vector, vector_factors[, scalar_factor]);
 ```

 The largest feature-envy for Fortran90, however, are the intrinsic support of
 multi-dimensional arrays including run-time checking of index-out-of-bounds.
 Please see `data_view.md` for more details.

+*Style Comment*
+In each code file (*.hxx, *.cxx) we try to make dependencies easily identifyable.
+In Fortran, this would be a "use <modulename>, only: <function1>, <function2>" statement.
+In C++ we treat it as a comment after the included header file
+    #include <cstdio> // std::printf, ::snprintf
+    #include "tools.hxx" // ::foo, ::bar
+We only mention the namespace name when it deviates from the header's file name,
+e.g. std:: should be mentioned once here.